 Create a Financial Account

-- If you’re not there already, click the App Launcher () in the upper left corner and select Wealth Management.
+- If you’re not there already, open the App Launcher () and find and select Wealth Management.

 - In the Accounts view, select Vivian Torres, and go to her Financial Accounts tab.

 - Type: Brokerage

 - Description: Securitas Stock: STO: SECU-B

 You created the financial account with Vivian Torres as the primary owner.
 Because her account information is rolled up into her household, the new account also shows up in the Torres Household.